dpsrana81/dpsrana81/README.md

 ## 👨‍💻 About Me

-I am a Computer Science undergraduate with hands-on experience in Cloud Computing and a strong interest in DevOps practices.
+I am a Information Technology undergraduate with hands-on experience in Cloud Computing and a strong interest in DevOps practices.
 I enjoy building scalable cloud solutions, automating workflows, and exploring modern infrastructure technologies.

 My learning journey focuses on AWS Cloud, Linux Systems, CI/CD pipelines, containerization, and Infrastructure Automation.
 I continuously work on practical projects to strengthen my technical expertise and industry readiness.